bandinopla/skill-assessments-quizzes/README.md

 ---
 ## <a id="dev-start"></a>:hammer: Start developing
-This web app is meant to run on a directory called `skill-assessments-quizzes` so, run:
+This NextJs App is meant to run on a directory called `skill-assessments-quizzes` so, after running `yarn` and installing all dependencies, run:
 ```
 yarn dev
 ```